libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 ### Explicit Peering Agreements

-The protocol now supports explict peering agreements between node operators.
+The protocol now supports explicit peering agreements between node operators.
 With explicit peering, the application can specify a list of peers to remain connected to and unconditionally forward messages to each other outside of the vagaries of the peer scoring system and other defensive measures.